• Current alerts (1) Click to view

 Do children need to attend citizenship ceremonies?

 Children aged 16 years and over are legally required to attend their citizenship ceremony and take the citizenship pledge to become an Australian citizen.
 Children under the age of 16 are not legally required to take the citizenship pledge.
-However, the City allocates a seat for them, and they are encouraged to take the citizenship pledge where possible.
+However, they are encouraged to attend and take the Citizenship pledge where possible.

 What is the difference between pledge one and pledge two?